 Then head over to your Hyper-V host and create a new virtual machine.
 When you get to the step “Connect Virtual Hard Disk” choose “Use an existing virtual hard disk” radio button and browse for the VHD file you just created.

 Lastly fire-up your new Hyper-V virtual machine and hopefully all is good.
+That’s how you convert VMDK to VHD files!
 I hope you found this information helpful and thank you for reading!

 This article was created based on the following setup:

 - Mac OS X 10.11.3/VMware Fusion 8.1 (source virtual host)

 - Ubuntu Server 14.04 LTS 64-bit (source virtual machine)

 - Windows 10 64-bit/PowerShell 5.0 (used to perform VMDK to VHD conversion)

 - Windows Server 2012 R2 Hyper-V (destination virtual host)